swcarpentry/board/executive-director.md

 * Coordinate the development of Software Carpentry resources, particularly workshop materials.

-* Participate in Board and committee meetings.
+* Participate in Steering Committee and sub-committee meetings.

 * Oversee marketing and other communications efforts.

-* Review contracts or agreements and provide to the board for approval.
+* Review contracts or agreements and provide to the Steering Committee for approval.

-* Other duties as assigned by the Board of Directors.
+* Other duties as assigned by the Steering Committee.